 I quickly bolted towards the house before she could speak a word.

 As I entered the living room, I was dumbfounded.
 I began doubting whether I entered the wrong house.

-Every inch of the tiled floor was covered with colourful ribbons, sparkling bells, garlands, fairy lights and lord knows what.
+Every inch of the tiled floor was covered with colorful ribbons, sparkling bells, garlands, fairy lights, and lord knows what.
 It was as if I accidentally bumped into Santa's house, at least I think someone tried hard to make it look like that, even though that 'someone' failed miserably.

 The walls were decorated with artificial flowers and fairy lights.
 But apart from that, the place looked like it had recently been hit by a tsunami, everything was scattered here and there.
-Maybe it just needed a bit of organisation and it would look beautiful.
-Okay, a lot of organising.
+Maybe it just needed a bit of organization and it would look beautiful.
+Okay, a lot of organizing.